minimaxir/imgmaker/README.md

 ![](docs/img/readme2.png)

-You can also provide your own Jinja templates to `generate()`; see this doc for a tutorial.
+You can also provide your own Jinja templates to `generate()`; see [this doc](https://imgmaker.minimaxir.com/template/) for a tutorial.

-When you are done, it's recommended to close the Google Chrome instance, otherwise they will hang around:
+When you are done, it's recommended to close the created Google Chrome instance, otherwise they will hang around and accumulate:

 ```python
 i.close()
 ```

-...or you can take the thermonuclear option and kill _all_ chromedrivers and Chrome instances from the command line.
+Or you can take the thermonuclear option and kill _all_ chromedrivers and Chrome instances from the command line.

 ```
 imgmaker kill-all-chrome